 The entire property is open plan, no doors - division by way of walls and staircase.

-Reception room, with kitchen and dining area with views over the sea.
+Reception room, with kitchen and dining area with windows (do not open) with views over the sea.
 Dining table and bench seats 6.
 Underfloor heating.

-Kitchen area, electric oven and hob, two fridges with ice box each (suitable for ice trays), compact dishwasher, small storage area for food.
+Kitchen area, electric oven and hob, upright SMEG fridge/freezer, compact dishwasher, small storage area for food.

 Family room (sleeps 3), double bed, single bed and open plan bathroom (no doors and only a partial wall with curtain partition separating bedroom from bathroom).